Troubleshooting Performance Issues

 The Templates #

-Craft is a flexible CMS that doesn’t put many constraints on your content architecture, and site developers have complete control over front-end HTML output.
+Craft is a flexible CMS that doesn’t put many constraints on your content architecture.
+Site developers have complete control over front-end HTML output.
 Because of this, Craft will do whatever your templates tell it to do, which can be a common bottleneck for performance.

-For example, if you’re executing a million queries or displaying a million entries at once, you’ll need significant resources to handle the request.
+For example, if you’re executing a million queries or displaying a million entries simultaneously, you’ll need significant resources to handle the request.
 Similarly, generating many simultaneous image transforms will take time and resources.

 You might want to start with common template performance “gotchas” to avoid with Craft: https://craftcms.stackexchange.com/questions/59/what-are-the-most-common-template-performance-gotchas-to-avoid